shtukas/docnet/README.md

 DocNet was made because:

-- I grew sick and tired of the fact that we never invested into a documentation framework that allows new and existing employes to find doumentation (instead of relying on individual memories and fragment of conversations on Chat)
+- I grew sick and tired of the fact that we never invested into a documentation framework that allows new and existing employes to find documentation (instead of relying on individual memories and fragment of conversations on Chat)

 DocNet was born: